Dutch healthcare system

 If the GP cannot help you within their expertise, he/she will refer you to a specialist.
 You can do your own research and tell your GP which hospital you would like to go to, or let them choose whichever hospital has the shortest waiting time.

-The following healthcare providers do not require a specialist: Physiotherapists, midwives, dieticians, opticians, audiologists, dentists, holistic therapists.
+The following healthcare providers do not require a referral: Physiotherapists, midwives, dieticians, opticians, audiologists, dentists, holistic therapists.

 GPinfo.nl – trustworthy information in English about health and diseases, made by Dutch doctors.